repleo/bounca/docs/source/tutorials/create_certificate_authority.rst

     Validate root CA PEM on MacOS

 If everything is correct, you can trust the certificate as root authority.
-In case you add it on system level, MacOS will ask for your administrator password.
+A dialog pops up to enter your password.
 MacOS will trust the root CA's signed certificates after you have added the certificate to your trust chain.